 This exceeds the reach of any other financial service in Kenya.
 Finaccess 2009 showed that M-PESA has become the most popular method of money transfer in Kenya with 40% of all adults using the service.
 The same Kenyan survey also shows a dramatic increase in national remittances; from 17% in 2006 to 52% in 2009, which may be attributed to the ease of money transfer through ubiquitous M-PESA agents.

 Many MNOs have been eager to repeat M-PESA’s success in Kenya, but the formula for this success is not yet clear.
 One year after the Kenyan launch, Vodacom launched M-PESA in April 2008 in Tanzania.
-The user uptake of the service in Tanzania has been much slower compared to its northern neighbour.
+The user uptake of the service in Tanzania was much slower compared to its northern neighbour.
 In June 2009, 14 months after the launch, M-PESA in Tanzania had 280,000 users and 1,000 agents (Rasmussen 2009).